reidjc/cursor_19/README.md

 ### Test Result Requirements

-A face is considered "live" if it meets ALL of the following criteria:
+A face is considered "live" if it meets ALL of the following criteria during the test window:
-1. Has at least 30 valid depth samples
+1. Has enough valid depth samples (typically 100 from a 10x10 grid)
 2. Passes all 4 mandatory checks
 3. Passes at least 3 out of 5 optional checks

+*If the above criteria are not met within the time limit using personalized thresholds, a fallback check using hardcoded thresholds is performed on the last frame.*

 ### Debug Output